Updated: 31-Aug-22

 Firing Order

-The firing order on all 4-cylinder, 8-valve Volkswagen engines is 1-3-4-2.
+The firing order on all 4-cylinder, inline 8-valve Volkswagen engines is 1-3-4-2.
 The rotor spins clockwise from the #1 cylinder wire, closest to the engine block, around to the #2 cylinder wire.

 (If you happen to have swapped in a 9A engine, the firing order is still 1-3-4-2, but the rotation is counterclockwise from the #1 cylinder wire, closest to the engine block, around to the #2 cylinder wire.)

-Motor Mounts
+Engine Mounts

 Types: